 In today's technology-based society, traditional media outlets - particularly print - are being hit hard by the rise of online news sources, blogs, citizen journalists and a band of social media sites constantly reporting developing news instantly.
-Where consumers used to wait for the morning paper, anyone with internet access has a constant stream of information at their fingertips at any given time.
-And nearly all of it cost-free.
-This, of course, has had profound economic impact on traditional media forms, Martins says.
+Where consumers used to wait for the morning paper, anyone with internet access has a constant stream of information at their fingertips at any given time — and nearly all of it cost-free.
+This, of course, has had profound economic impact on traditional media forms, Martin says.

-"We are going through a technological transition right now and what we are seeing is that all of these changes are becoming very visible, very rapidly," he says.
 "When you have this transition happen from older media to this new form of communication, the media are affected economically.
-This is important because media shapes our culture and understanding of the world."
+This is important because media shapes our culture and understanding of the world," he said.

 Martin is co-editor of the Journal of Media Economics, the leading scholarly journal in his field.
 The journal is international and publishes original research on economic and policy issues affecting mediated communication.
 The journal is ranked in both communication and economics by Journal Citation Reports, a database of the world's best scholarly journals.
 His co-editor is economist Nodir Adilov of Indiana University-Purdue University of Fort Wayne.

-Martin wrote the chapter "Clustering media operations" Rationales and managerial challenges" in Media Product Portfolios: Issues in Management of Multiple Products and Services (Mahwah, NJ: Lawrence Erlbaum, 2005).
-He has had a number of journal articles published.
+- Chapter, "Clustering media operations: Rationales and managerial challenges" in Media Product Portfolios: Issues in Management of Multiple Products and Services (Mahwah, NJ: Lawrence Erlbaum, 2005).